 Parents are responsible for arranging their child's examinations at their local registered examination centre.
 Cambridge Home School students study from every part of the globe and so it is not practical for the school to offer a single venue to sit examinations..
 Consequently Cambridge Home School is not registered with Cambridge International Examinations but has partnerships with examination centres registered with Cambridge International Examinations, Edexcel, OCR, AQA and will support students in locating a suitable venue for sitting their written and practical examinations.

 "The conducting of experiments is potentially dangerous and must be supervised by an adult.
 Cambridge Home School and its teachers do not demand that pupils conduct experiments.
 Parents and pupils must take the decision to conduct experiments / dangerous activities and must therefore accept responsibility for any outcomes.
 Cambridge Home School does not accept responsibility for experiments or any other dangerous activity conducted at the homes of its pupils or in any other place."

-Head of Science: Dr. Beyer
+Head of Chemistry: Dr. Beyer

 Registered as parent company Cambridge Online Education Ltd on the UK's register of learning providers.

 CHS is operated by a fully incorporated company Cambridge Online Education Ltd.